DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 Note: faculty on 12-month contracts are not eligible for summer salary.

 • Adjuncts and Instructors: As adjunct and instructor contracts typically vary from tenure-track/tenured faculty contracts the above descriptors are not necessarily applicable to them.
-Faculty in the rank of instructor or adjunct should consult the Office of Research Services (ORS) early in the proposal planning process as to determine how to best budget their effort on a sponsored project.
+Faculty in the rank of instructor or adjunct should consult the Office of Research Services (ORS) early in the proposal planning process to determine how to best budget their effort on a sponsored project.
 Typically ORS consultation with the adjunct or instructor’s Dean’s office is required as part of such discussions.

 Full-Time Staff